MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-elk.md

      sudo su -
      ```

-   - Copy the **Linux Tar** command from the **Install Elastic Agent on your host** page and execute it on the WLS machine.
+   - From Kibana, copy the **Linux Tar** command from the **Install Elastic Agent on your host** section and execute it on the WLS machine.
-   - Confirm the installation by entering `y` when prompted.
+   - In the machine terminal, confirm the installation by entering `y` when prompted.

      ```bash
      Elastic Agent will be installed at /opt/Elastic/Agent and will run as a service.
 Do you want to continue?
 [Y/n]:y